 - uncertain time frames;

 - a lack of standards of PPP contracts; and

 - a lack of funds.

-1 Simone Egidi is of counsel, Andrea Leonforte is a senior associate and Vanessa Nobile is a trainee at Herbert Smith Freehills Studio Legale.
+1 Simone Egidi is of counsel, Andrea Leonforte is a senior associate and Vanessa Nobile is an associate at Herbert Smith Freehills Studio Legale.

 4 Legislative Decree 18 April 2016, No. 50.

 6 Single Regulation to be issued pursuant to Law Decree No. 32/19 converted into Law No. 55/2019.
 The draft prepared by the ministerial commission in charge was delivered to the Infrastructure Ministry in July 2020.